djberg96/Hastings-1066/README.md

 Other than fixing one or two minor typos, consistent spelling of "Housecarl", and inclusion of the official errata, this text is identical to the magazine rules.

 https://boardgamegeek.com/boardgame/6021/hastings-1066

+To generate the rules run `pdflatex --jobname=Hastings_1066 main.tex`.